 A firewall protects your system by monitoring the network traffic and blocking suspicious connections.
 Make sure your computer’s inbuilt firewall is up and running.

 To access firewall settings on Windows, go to Control Panel > System and Security > Windows Defender Firewall > Turn Windows Firewall On or Off.

 On macOS, head to System Preferences > Security & Privacy > Firewall.

-Choose the one with advanced protection against malware, spyware and viruses.
-Installed and enabled on your computer, an antivirus program will take care of detecting and busting out malicious threats before they do any harm.
+Choose one with advanced protection against malware, spyware, and viruses.
+An antivirus program will take care of detecting and busting malicious threats before they do any harm.

-Hackers may disguise as support agents and contact you saying there’s an issue with your system/computer/program they have to take care of.
-Don’t believe that.
-It’s a quite common practice of cybercriminals trying to slip remote-access software into your device that will allow them to access your camera and manage its permissions.
+Hackers may disguise themselves as support agents and contact you saying there’s an issue with your system/computer/program and they have to take care of it.
+Don’t believe them.
+It’s a common phishing technique cybercriminals use to slip remote-access software into your device.
+Such software then allows them to access your camera and manage its permissions.

-Another way hackers try to lure victims into downloading RAT software is through malicious links and files.
+Another way to lure victims into downloading RAT software is through phishing emails that hide spoofed URLs and malicious files.
 Treat emails from unknown senders with caution and don’t click on suspicious links or download fishy attachments.

 Public Wi-Fi networks are extremely vulnerable to hacking.
-Cybercriminals often target incautious users at free hotspots trying to slip in malware into their devices.
-Always use a virtual private network (VPN) to secure your Wi-Fi connection and protect yourself from unwanted snoopers.
+Cybercriminals often target people at free hotspots and try to slip malware into their devices.
+Always use a VPN to secure your Wi-Fi connection and protect yourself from unwanted snoopers.

 Tape it.
-Yes, you’ve read it right.
-Even Mark Zuckerberg does that.
+Yes, that’s right.
+Even Mark Zuckerberg does it.
 It’s the easiest and 100% reliable way to prevent someone from watching you through your computer camera.
-If you feel like tape is not classy enough, many retailers are now offering covers that attach to a webcam and slide to open or close.
+If you feel like the tape is not classy enough, many retailers are now offering covers that attach to a webcam and slide to open or close.